yasminnabila/yasminnabila/README.md

 ### Things I care about
 - 🌱 Open-source sustainability; I'm interested in contributing to future projects that support and promote open-source initiatives
-- 🎥👗 Creative industries (films/tv and fashion); These areas have always been serious hobbies for me, and I aspire to explore opportunities to work in these industries in the future! #YasminAtCannes2025 #FingersCrossed
+- 🎥👗 Creative industries (films/tv and fashion); These areas have always been serious hobbies for me, and I wish to explore opportunities to work in these industries in the future hehe 🙇 #YasminAtCannes2025 #FingersCrossed
 - ♻️ Circular economy; I believe tech plays a crucial role in scaling up the circular economy and I wish to be a part of it
 - ✍️ Blog/newsletter/community hub; Aspires to establish a presence on these platforms to express my authentic self